freenode/jbnc/README.md

 - Separate buffers for clients
 - SSL with stunnel
 - Works with any RFC 1459 Compatible Client
+- Password can be changed in the config and a HUP will reload the passwords.
 - ***Gateway Mode for IRC Servers and Networks (See Below)***

 ### Compatibility